 Major players of click fraud protection market

-Integral Ad Science (IAS) – Media evaluation platform offering a comprehensive quality assurance services.
+All such Media evaluation platforms usually offer comprehensive quality assurance services.
 Their solutions range from mere fraud detection to optimal ad viability.
-The company is growing rapidly and works with major agencies, exchanges and DSPs around the world.
-It’s quite easy to make a reasonable advertising decision and pick a pay per click network that applies traffic quality controls if you gain understanding of click scam-related terminology.
-Also, knowing these terms and company names, you will now be able to easily digest any article on click scam and click fraud protection.
+The company is growing rapidly and works with major agencies, exchanges, and DSPs around the world.
+It’s quite easy to make a reasonable advertising decision that applies traffic quality controls.